How to find the Friends Meeting House in Cheltenham

 one-way street.
 Walking northeastwards along it (ie the same

-direction as the traffic flow) will take you via Clarence Parade
+direction as the taxi & bus traffic flow) will take you via Clarence Parade

 to traffic lights at the T-junction with Clarence Street.
 Turn